mr2much/hhrr_app/README.md

 - TODO: Add cluster behavior to the Markers

+#### Bugs

+- TODO: Fix veritical centering on:
+  -TODO: Candidato index view.
+  - TODO: Candidato new form
+  - TODO: Perfiles index view
+  - TODO: Perfiles new form
+  - TODO: Departamentos index view
+  - TODO: Departamento new form.
+  - TODO: Mapa view
+- TODO: There is a style flickering when using pagination.
+- TODO: Flash of unstyled content
+- [x]: ~~Bug: Card should be more vertically centerd on Candidato details view~~
+- [x]: ~~Main content not being vertically centered correctly.~~ There was some unnecesary styling being applied to the body

 #### General

+- TODO: Fix stylings on smaller views
+- TODO: Implement mobile view
 - TODO: Implement Pagination
   - [x]: Add Swiper.js
     - [x]: Add swiper css